Making Sense of Marine Fares

 - Savings opportunities range from 20-70% off fares

-- Baggage allowance is greater than most published fares accommodating for crew being away for several weeks or even months
+- Baggage allowance is greater than most published fares accommodating for crew being away for several weeks

 - Travellers still accrue points on their frequent flier memberships